Fight over Minneapolis ballot questions intensifies as key deadline looms

 For the first time in city memory, Minneapolis officials proposed adding explanatory notes to the ballot.
 City Clerk Casey Carl said they hoped to reduce confusion at the polls, where state law prohibits election workers from answering questions.

-Late last month, the city approved ballot language for a proposal brought by Yes 4 Minneapolis, a political committee that wants to replace the Police Department with a new public safety agency.
+Late in July, the city approved ballot language for a proposal brought by Yes 4 Minneapolis, a political committee that wants to replace the Police Department with a public safety agency.
 That explanatory note mentioned, among other things, that the new department would include police "if necessary," remove requirements to have a minimum number of officers, and "remove from the Charter a Police Department, which includes the removal of its Police Chief."

-Yes 4 Minneapolis filed a lawsuit on Friday, claiming the city doesn't have authority to add an explanatory note.
-The group has also argued the language is misleading, while opponents have said they believe it accurately describes the proposal being placed before voters.
+Yes 4 Minneapolis sued Friday, claiming the city doesn't have authority to add an explanatory note.
+The group also argued the language is misleading, while opponents have said they believe it accurately describes the proposal being placed before voters.

-Deputy City Attorney Erik Nilsson told council members on Wednesday, "We are confident that the city will prevail."
+"We are confident that the city will prevail," Deputy City Attorney Erik Nilsson told council members Wednesday.

-His comments came during a two-and-a-half-hour long meeting where council members discussed the wording for three other ballot questions.
+His comments came during a 2 ½-hour meeting during which council members discussed the wording for three other ballot questions.

 One was a proposal, written by the Charter Commission, that would have the mayor serve as the city's "chief executive," overseeing many departments' daily operations.
 The council would focus primarily on writing ordinances and policies and vetting city budgets.

-The Charter Commission has the power to place the proposal on the ballot, but the mayor and City Council are tasked with deciding the wording that appears there.
+The Charter Commission has the power to place the proposal on the ballot, but the mayor and City Council are tasked with deciding the wording.

 "I do actually wonder if it might be wise for us to delay a cycle to make sure that the court doesn't raise issues with explanatory notes, so we don't find ourselves in a jam up against a timeline where we passed something that now appears sort of imminently vulnerable to a similar suit," Fletcher said.

 The council voted 10-2 to postpone decisions until an Aug.
-18 committee meeting, with Council Members Lisa Goodman and Linea Palmisano casting the no votes.
+18 committee meeting.
+Council Members Lisa Goodman and Linea Palmisano cast the no votes.
 Council Member Alondra Cano was absent.

 Ellison said he sees a difference in the explanatory notes attached to the rent control measures and those attached to other questions.
 "I have not heard anyone say that the language in this [rent control] explanatory note is misleading intentionally, unintentionally," he said.

-"If we delayed this item we would be almost certainly running out the clock and therefore these questions wouldn't be on the ballot this year," Bender said.
+"If we delayed this item, we would be almost certainly running out the clock and therefore these questions wouldn't be on the ballot this year," she said.

 The council voted 7-4 to advance the proposal allowing for rent control caps to be put in place by a petition, with Kevin Reich, Goodman, Andrew Johnson, and Palmisano dissenting.
-They voted 11-1 to advance the proposal allowing council to adopt a rent cap, with Palmisano casting the lone vote against.
-Both measures and ballot questions head to the full Council for final approval Friday.
+They voted 11-1 to advance the proposal allowing council to adopt a rent cap, with Palmisano casting the lone opposing vote.
+Both measures and ballot questions head to the full council for final approval Friday.

-Commission Chair Barry Clegg noted the proposals that advanced with explanatory notes had support from many council members.
+Commission Chairman Barry Clegg noted that many council members supported the proposals that advanced with explanatory notes.

 "Explanatory notes are clearly not the issue here," Clegg said.